 If any lichen or moss roots prove difficult to remove, it is better to leave them to avoid damaging the roof.

 How should asbestos cement be removed?
 Can I do this work myself?

-Yes, you can remove it yourself (a licence is not needed) but you will need to take some precautions.
+For most small scale removals, you can usually remove it yourself (a licence is not needed) but you will need to take some precautions.